AnnekeSchuette/AnnekeSchuette/README.md

 #### _For an awesome experience view this profile in darkmode_ ✨

-## About
-Hi, I'm Anneke 👩🏻‍🦰✌🏻
+# Hi, I'm Anneke 👩🏻‍🦰✌🏻

 after working as a Software Project Manager I recently rebooted my career as **Frontend Engineer** to satisfy my passion for technology, exploration and agile development, aiming to become **Fullstack Web Dev** some day... 🙌✨

-In order to refurbish my coding skills I attended a three-month Coding Bootcamp of [neue fische](https://www.neuefische.de/).
-(MERN stack - take a look at my capstone project, if you like! 🚀😊).
+In order to refurbish my coding skills I attended a three-month Coding Bootcamp of [neue fische](https://www.neuefische.de/) (MERN stack - take a look at my capstone project, if you like! 🚀😊).

 As natural born solution seeker, I've got an itchy motivation for mastering challenges and improving things as well as pushing my own personal evolution forward.
 My approach: curiosity, an analytical perspective as well as a tackle mentality, but also compassion, realistic optimism and contagious enthusiasm.